juansegiraldo/DQServiceCalculator/README.md

 ## 🧪 Testing

 The application includes:
-- Configuration validation
+- Configuration validation with detailed error messages
-- Input validation
+- Input validation for all question types
-- Error handling
+- Comprehensive error handling
-- Backward compatibility with original question format
+- Session state management for user experience
+- Hot reload capability for configuration changes

 ## 🆘 Troubleshooting

 ### Common Issues

-1. **Import Errors**: Ensure all files are in correct directory structure
+1. **Import Errors**: Ensure all files are in correct directory structure and Python path is set correctly
-2. **Configuration Errors**: Check YAML syntax and required fields
+2. **Configuration Errors**: Check YAML syntax and required fields in `config/default_config.yaml`
 3. **Calculation Errors**: Verify all required questions have valid responses
 4. **UI Issues**: Clear browser cache and restart Streamlit
+5. **Configuration Not Loading**: Use the "Reload Configuration" button in the sidebar

 ## 📞 Support